 Luckily, he hadn't been too seriously wounded and it was back at Anfield, after another encounter with Bill Shankly, that George found himself embarking on his next footballing adventure.

-"Within five minutes, and on Shankly’s word the Tranmere Rovers Manager at the time David Russell, had committed himself to giving me a month’s trial at Tranmere Rovers on 1st team wages.
-When I went over that afternoon to Prenton Park Mr Russell said to me 'I hope you can play son.'
+"Within five minutes, and on Shankly’s word Tranmere Rovers gave me a month’s trial at Tranmere Rovers on first team wages.
+When I went over that afternoon to Prenton Park Mr Russell said to me: 'I hope you can play son.'
 Without having seen me play and purely on Shankly’s word he put me in the first team in Alan King’s testimonial game at Prenton Park against Derby County who were the English League Champions of the day managed by Brian Clough and containing names like Archie Gemmill, Peter Shilton, Kevin Hector, Alan Hinton, Alan Durban John O’Hare and Dave Mackay.
 I had a blinding first half on my debut and at half time they offered me a two year contract!
 I played regularly in the Tranmere Rovers first team over the next two seasons but more importantly I was able to settle back into the UK with my wife and begin to build a future successful family and business life back on Merseyside."

 George was a General Sales Manager with a major UK pharmaceutical wholesaler and used Shankly's methods to instil a feeling of pride and motivation to his younger colleagues.
 "I learnt a lot from Shanks about how to talk to people and build them up.
 The lads all love hearing my stories."